- Projects & figures

 SMART-POM, Leroy Cronin, University of Glasgow, United Kingdom

-ERC Starting Grantee Gianni Ciofani created the first artificial working model of the blood brain barrier (BBB), using nanotechnologies.
+ERC Starting grantee Gianni Ciofani created the first artificial working model of the blood brain barrier (BBB), using anotechnologies.
 The BBB is an important line of defence the body uses to protect its thinking organ, the brain, against contamination from toxins that may flow in other parts of the body.
 The model will allow researchers to understand how to cross this natural barrier with specific drugs in order to treat tumours and conditions like Parkinson’s disease and Multiple Sclerosis.

 SLaMM, Gianni Ciofani, Fondazione Italiana Istituto di Tecnologia (IIT), Italy